Have you ever really wondered why fiber matters so much in your diet and what foods are considered high fiber foods?

 I learned that a lot of people suffering from celiac disease or gluten sensitivities also were not getting enough fiber in their diets.
-Mainstay fiber sources, like wheat, rye and barley, were now off limits, robbing us of the usual fiber sources prevalent in today’s Standard American Diet.
+Mainstay high fiber food sources, like wheat, rye and barley, were now off limits, robbing us of the usual fiber sources prevalent in today’s Standard American Diet.

 Fiber, however, is essential to lowering cholesterol, preventing heart disease, maintaining a healthy digestive system and sustaining a healthy weight.
 That’s why those with celiac disease and gluten sensitivities need to make sure they’re getting plenty of fiber in their diet every day.

 Last week I attended a nutrition seminar at Sprouts Farmers Market in Denver (Yale and Colorado Blvd.).
-Sprouts brought in its nutrition partner, Suzanne Farrell, to talk about how food can help us maintain a healthy heart.
+Sprouts brought in its nutrition partner, Suzanne Farrell, to talk about how high fiber foods can help us maintain a healthy heart.
 Sprouts provided me with a goodie bag filled with heart-healthy treats as well as a Sprouts gift card in exchange for attending the event and writing this blog post.

 The best sources of fiber comes from naturally gluten-free foods like fruits, vegetables, beans, legumes, nuts and seeds.
 When you eat naturally gluten-free foods, fiber is rarely of concern.
 Whole grains like brown rice, buckwheat, sorghum and certified gluten-free oats are also excellent sources of fiber.